-We currently have five assets in our endocrine portfolio, two of which were developed as part of our proprietary XOMA Metabolism ("XMet") platform.
+We currently have 2 clinical stage assets in our endocrine portfolio, one of which was developed as part of our proprietary XOMA Metabolism ("XMet") platform.
 We believe the XMet platform is highly novel as it targets the insulin receptor and has generated new classes of fully human allosteric modulating monoclonal antibodies known as Selective Insulin Receptor Modulators ("SIRMs").
 One program of SIRMs produced by the XMet platform is a negative allosteric modulator of the insulin receptor ("XMetD").
 We intend to advance the following two antibodies derived from the XMetD program, which present potential new therapeutic approaches to the treatment of rare diseases that involve insulin and result in severe hypoglycemia.